Jim Fruchterman raises $1.7M for Tech Matters, a new effort to help nonprofits do tech better – TechCrunch

 The firm’s first partnership is with Child Helpline International, which is working with Tech Matters to create a common platform for 170 groups around the world providing hotlines for children facing crises such as drug and sexual abuse.
 Twilio.org, the social good arm of Twilio, is providing $300,000 to support the project, as well as Twilio’s Flex contact center platform.

 Today, most of those 170 hotlines are either iffy hacks running on a computer somewhere or dependent on a volunteer, a phone and a pad of paper.
-The new platform will enable volunteers to track inbound messaging via sms, voice, WhatsApp, and WeChat.
+The new platform will enable volunteers to track inbound messaging via SMS, voice, WhatsApp and WeChat.

 “It is super compelling to be able to help 170 helplines with one partnership,” says Erin Reilly, Twilio’s chief social impact officer.
 “Tech Matters has the technical expertise and staff to build this.
 We are confident they can execute and we are honored to play a small part.”